Trenton, New Jersey: Sports

-Because of Trenton's near-equal distance to both New York City and Philadelphia, and because most homes in Mercer County receive network broadcasts from both cities, locals are sharply divided in fan loyalty between both cities.
-It is common to find Philadelphia's Phillies, Eagles, 76ers, Union and Flyers fans cheering (and arguing) right alongside fans of New York's Yankees, Mets, Nets, Knicks, Rangers, Islanders, Jets, Red Bulls and Giants or the New Jersey Devils.
+Because of Trenton's nearly equal distance between New York City and Philadelphia, two of the nation's largest cities, and because most homes in Mercer County receive network broadcasts from both cities, locals are sharply divided in fan loyalty between both cities.
+It is common to find fans of the Philadelphia Phillies, Eagles, 76ers, Union, and/or Flyers cheering (and arguing) alongside fans of the New York Yankees, Mets, Nets, Knicks, Rangers, Islanders, Jets, Red Bulls, Giants, and/or the New Jersey Devils.